 How can I help?

-Please join us by sending letters to your legislators to get ELSA passed!
+Please join us by sending letters to your Senators to get ELSA passed!
 We encourage you to include your personal story in our prepared letter.
-You may also tweet or Facebook message your members of Congress to encourage them to co-sponsor ELSA.
+Additionally, you may call the office of a Senator who has not yet given their support.
+You may also tweet or Facebook message your Senator to encourage them to co-sponsor ELSA.